Looking for an expat mortgage in the Netherlands?

 - You need to have a BSN (citizen service number) and a resident permit when you’re not a EU/EEA citizen.

 - You have lived in the Netherlands for some time (six months up to five years).

 - You are employed or self-employed and are financially independent.

 - You have to prove that your residence permit can be extended.

-Which requirements apply to you depend on your personal situation.
-When you are from outside the EU lenders might have stricter requirements.
-Ask your Hanno mortgage broker which conditions you have to satisfy
+Which of these special requirements for expats apply to you depend on your personal situation.
+When you're from outside the EU lenders might have stricter requirements.
+Ask your Hanno mortgage broker which conditions you have to satisfy.

-Yes it's possible, but it is more difficult to receive a mortgage in the Netherlands as a self-employed expat.
-You will need to show at least two or three years of income history.
-We use this to calculate your mortgage in the Netherlands.
+Yes, it's possible to apply for an expat mortgage when you're self-employed.
+You will need to show at least three years of income history.
+Mortgage lenders use this to calculate your maximum mortgage in the Netherlands.

 - Are your profits increasing?
 Then we will take the average of your net profit of the last years for calculating your Dutch mortgage.